muggins/antlr/gunit/README.txt

 How do I install gUnit?

-Just add gunit-1.0.5.jar to your CLASSPATH, and also make sure that both ANTLR and StringTemplate jars lie in CLASSPATH.
+It is included in ANTLR v3; it needs both ANTLR and StringTemplate jars in CLASSPATH.